sandwichsudo/react-todo/README.md

 - [x] animation when loading
 - [x] add button to remove items from basket
 - [x] proper icons - fav icon
-- [ ] correct admins for a team model
 - [x] new user signs up and just sees loading screen
-- [ ] link up form inputs on login
+- [x] link up form inputs on login
-- [ ] barcode/product lookup integration (http://www.upcitemdb.com/api/explorer#!/lookup/get_trial_lookup)
 - [x] Nav - non admin screen not good
 - [x] Cache basic routes (working on web)
 - [x] Add 'Clear tab' button
-- [ ] Add activity log - product added to tab, product removed from tab, tab cleared, amount owed before and after.
+- [x] Add activity log - product added to tab, product removed from tab, tab cleared, amount owed before and after.
 - [x] Collapse individual product entries into same row
-- [ ] Offline screen
+- [x] Out of stock flag on product, and maybe an 'order more' button.
 - [x] sign in twice with same email tries to create another user
-- [ ] cannot remove from tab
+- [x] cannot remove from tab
 - [x] better messaging for signup/login
+- [x] add money to your tab upfront
+- [ ] only fetch last 50 items
+- [ ] sort on fetch items
+- [ ] bug where shopping list only appears on second load
+- [ ] better voting for products
+- [ ] add product types to enable filtering
+- [ ] product filtering
+- [ ] notifications to increase use involement
+- [ ] 'about' screen to explain the tuckshop better
 - [ ] placeholders in email/password get cut off on safari
-- [ ] confirm 'clear tab' button
+- [ ] confirm remove item screen
-- [ ] undo 'clear tab'
-- [ ] add money to your tab upfront
 - [ ] private browsing mode in safari
 - [ ] Handle bad user creation - no data
-- [ ] Out of stock flag on product, and maybe an 'order more' button.
+- [ ] firebase does offline automatically - move the redux events and test
+- [ ] barcode/product lookup integration (http://www.upcitemdb.com/api/explorer#!/lookup/get_trial_lookup)
+- [ ] support multiple admins for a team
-- [ ] Work out how to cache database data for offline use:
+- [ ] support entering a team to join

-looking into caching firebase requests:

--could add 'isOffline' to ui store so that we can show messages when the user tries to do things currently unsupported in offline mode.

-Looks like the main issue on mobile is the onAuth change state doesn't trigger, so you're stuck with no user object. need to explore caching the redux store. https://github.com/rt2zz/redux-persist

-Could then cache the products list.

-Question is how we would sync the cached versions with firebase.
-And when?
-Would probably need an 'offline changes' store which would keep track of 'stuff to add' and 'stuff to remove'
+- [ ] host images in storage
+- [ ] improve product entry - add images
+- [ ] better placeholder images
+- [ ] explain adding credit better.

+I want to raise money for charity through this because not everyone tops up, will have to add the percentage to each product cost - can do this through the spreadsheet Will need to add a baseCost property to help work out money raised. may also have a 'donation' property to reflect this. probably don't need both, but better safe than sorry. will need to have a team total for money raised that everyone can edit. would like to let people vote for the charity

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).